-If you have a root beer lover in your house or are looking for a great chocolate cake birthday cake for a birthday, then you'll love this Root Beer Float Cake!
-This root beer cake tastes just like a classic root beer float, but even better because it's a cake!
-And it's the ultimate happy birthday cake.
+If you have a root beer lover in your house or are looking for a great chocolate cake birthday cake for a birthday, then you'll love this Root Beer Float Layer Cake!
+With layers of root beer float cake and icing, this root beer cake tastes just like a classic root beer float, but even better because it's a cake!
+And it's the ultimate summer cake, birthday cake, or Father's Day Cake.

-This cake is a chocolate cake made with root beer extract (You can buy the root beer extract HERE (affiliate link) through Amazon, because it's not easy to find), then it's painted with a reduced root beer syrup for the ultimate in moistness.
-This Wilton whipped cream buttercream is a light and fluffy shortening based icing that uses meringue powder (you can purchase Wilton Meringue Powder HERE - affiliate link) that isn't too sweet and is the best icing I have ever had - I use it for everything!
+This cake is a chocolate cake made with root beer extract (You can buy the root beer extract HERE (affiliate link) through Amazon, because it's not easy to find), then it's painted with a reduced root beer syrup for the ultimate in root-beery flavor and moistness.

 For this root beer cake, you'll need: